OpenAWE-Project/OpenAWE/README.md

 To use these from your system instead of the submodule you can set `USE_SYSTEM_ENTT` and `USE_SYSTEM_CLI11`, respectively.

+In addition to these library dependencies, OpenAWE requires the glslc compiler to be installed for building the permutations of the glsl shaders.

 Next step is to configure CMake and build.
 The `cmake` invocation will fail if you don't have all aforementioned dependencies configured on your system.
 This can be useful to check if you've installed everything as it tells you